How to Open a Bank Account in Malta (2026 Expat Guide)

 How long it really takes

 For a traditional bank, a realistic timeline once you have all your documents is two to six weeks from first appointment to a working debit card.
 That assumes a clean, simple file: one nationality, a normal salaried job, a proper lease, and the reference letter in hand.
 Add complexity such as self-employment, income from several countries, a non-EU passport or a tangled tax history, and the enhanced due-diligence checks can stretch it into months.
+You have read what happened to mine.

 Digital options run on a completely different clock.
 Moneybase advertises account opening in around 24 hours.
 Revolut and Wise are done in minutes to a day.
 That gap in speed is the entire argument for the hybrid setup I describe below.

-The digital options: Revolut, Wise, Moneybase and the N26 dead end
+The Digital Options: Revolut, Wise, Moneybase and the N26 Dead End

 This is where most expats in Malta actually keep their money day to day, so it deserves real attention.